jonbnewman/mobx-store-provider/docs/api/createStore.md

 In the above example the `appStore` is created using the [createStore hook](#createstore).

-We then used the `Provider` from the associated [useProvider hook](/api/useProvider) to supply the `appStore` to the rest of the application.
+We then used the `Provider` component returned from the [useProvider hook](/api/useProvider) to supply the `appStore` to the rest of the application.

 ## Local state